Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Further Analyses

-\shortsection{Data Reduction Ratio $\bm\alpha$} Figures \ref{fig:cofarper} and \ref{fig:svhnper} describe how accuracies vary with the ratio parameter $\alpha$.
-We analyze how the quantity of extra unlabeled data influences the effectiveness of our data reduction method, which is designed to prioritize points near the decision boundary.
-When the available data is limited, our algorithm excels by selecting a higher proportion of boundary-adjacent data, achieving a balanced selection that enhances robust accuracy.
-However, as the volume of unlabeled data increases, the algorithm's focus on boundary points can inadvertently lead to overfitting, diminishing the improvement gained on the model's generalization ability.
-Interestingly, as the data volume continues to grow and more points are added, the performance begins to improve once again, suggesting that the initial overfitting is mitigated by the sheer abundance of data, leading to a recovery in accuracy.

-\shortsection{Guided DDPM Finetuning} We conduct ablation studies on our guided DDPM fine-tuning approach to better illustrate its behavior.
-In particular, we focus on two key hyperparameters, the number of fine-tuning epochs $S$ and the regularization strength parameter $\lambda$, and study their impact on accuracy and robustness performance when training SSAT algorithms on CIFAR-10 with LCG-KM and $\alpha = 10\%$.
-We also investigate the quality of the data samples generated by our fine-tuned DDPM using both quantitative and qualitative metrics.
+\shortsection{Guided DDPM Fine-Tuning ($S$ \& $\lambda$)} We conduct ablations on our best-performing LCG-KM approach by varying the number of fine-tuning epochs $S$ and the regularization strength parameter $\lambda$ on CIFAR-10 under $\alpha = 10\%$.
 Figure \ref{fig:finetuneepochvsaccuracy} illustrates our ablation results on $S$.
 We vary the number of fine-tuning epochs $S\in\{5, 15, 25, 35, 45\}$ with $\lambda = 0.5$, and report the final clean and robust accuracies after the whole SSAT process.
-Figure \ref{fig:generative_visual} visualizes the images generated by our DDPM models with different fine-tuning epochs.
-We observe that choosing a small number of epochs for fine-tuning DDPM (e.g., $10$--$20$ epochs) is usually sufficient to achieve the best robustness performance, likely because the starting DDPM is already pre-trained for CIFAR-10.
-Training for too many epochs can lead to a degradation in image quality and loss of diversity, thereby adversely influencing the final robust accuracies.
-In addition, Figure \ref{fig:lambdavsaccuracy} shows the results for the regularization strength parameter $\lambda\in\{0.1, 0.3, 0.5, 0.7\}$ with fixed epoch number $S = 15$.
-Our findings show that choosing $\lambda$ within the range of $[0.4, 0.6]$ results in the best performance, striking a balance between the quality of the generated images and their proximity to the model's decision boundary.
+We observe that choosing a small number of epochs for fine-tuning DDPM (e.g., $10$--$20$ epochs) is usually sufficient to achieve the best robustness performance, likely because the starting DDPM is already pre-trained on CIFAR-10.
+Training for too many epochs can lead to a degradation in image quality and loss of diversity (see Figure \ref{fig:generative_visual} in the appendix for visualizations), thereby adversely influencing the final robust accuracies.
+Figure \ref{fig:lambdavsaccuracy} shows the results for the regularization strength parameter $\lambda\in\{0.1, 0.3, 0.5, 0.7\}$ with fixed epoch number $S = 15$.
+Our findings indicate that selecting $\lambda$ within the range of $[0.4, 0.6]$ yields the best performance, striking a balance between the quality of the generated images and their proximity to the model's decision boundary.